legend-exp/remage/CONTRIBUTING.md

 # Ideas behind remage

-- `RMGGeneratorPrimary` is the remage mandatory concretization of G4's `G4VUserPrimaryGenerator`.
+- `RMGMasterGenerator` is the remage mandatory concretization of G4's `G4VUserPrimaryGenerator`.
 An instance of this class is passed to G4 as user action.
 This master class manages remage generators